CjTouzi/repo_assignment/CODE_BOOK.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-The goal of the project was to obtain tidy data set that was grouped by subject and performed activity and contained average values of all mean and standart deviation observations from the original Samsung data set.
+The goal of the project was to obtain tidy data set that was grouped by subject and performed activity and contained average values of all mean and standard deviation observations from the original Samsung data set.